the-technat/the-technat/content/posts/remote-coding.md

 Of course for this to work the main and all the subdomains must resolve to the public IP.

+Please note: My box still has a private IPv4 address to reach IPv4 only endpoints (like Github).
+It's just that the exposing is done on IPv6 only to avoud the cost for a static IPv4 address that would be port-forwarded to my machine.

 ##### Why subdomains?
 Because of [accessing web-services exposed via code-server](https://coder.com/docs/code-server/latest/guide#accessing-web-services).
 It's an easy way to reach a local development services from the internet.
 With the tailscale variant above that will work too, but on sub-paths which is sometimes not desired.